 Capital One will join some of the largest U.S. credit card issuers in providing a free way for customers to keep an eye on their credit profiles.
 Already available through one of its credit cards, the company will expand access to its Credit Tracker tool to all Capital One personal credit cards.

 Credit Tracker was first introduced in 2012 for customers with the Journey Student Rewards credit card.
-Currently Credit Tracker tool is powered by Credit Karma, a third-party company that offers free credit-monitoring services.
+In the past, the Credit Tracker tool was powered by Credit Karma, a third-party company that offers free credit-monitoring services.
 With the tool, cardmembers can check their TransUnion credit score and credit profile on a monthly basis.

 The new Credit Tracker tool will no longer be powered by Credit Karma, but it will offer many of the same features.

 “These features will help customers more fully understand their credit standing, and provide actionable insights on ways to maintain and improve it,” said Sukhi Sahni, a Capital One spokesperson.

 In is in Capital One‘s plans to launch the Credit Tracker tool for all Capital One consumer credit cards within the next few weeks.
 It will be accessible through online banking and Capital One’s mobile banking applications.
 The tool will not yet be available to store-issued and partnered Capital One credit cards.
 “We will be working on making it available to all customers over time,” Sahni said.

 The decision to offer the free credit-tracking tool comes alongside the call for the entire credit card industry to provide free access to consumer credit scores.

 “I strongly encourage you to make the credit scores on which you rely available to your customers regularly and freely, along with educational content to help them make use of this information,” said Richard Cordray, director of the Consumer Financial Protection Bureau, in a letter to credit card issuers.
 “We consider this to be ‘best practice’ in the industry.”